AzHil8968/Final_Course3/CodeBook.md

- This file includes information about variables in "average_of_each_variable.csv" file as the output of run_analysis.R.
+ This file includes information about variables in "average_of_each_variable.txt" file as the output of run_analysis.R.

 [1] "Label": Activity label for each window of data